Secure access to a key vault

 The reference for the REST APIs to manage your key vault programmatically, including setting Key Vault access policy.

 For a getting-started tutorial for an administrator, see What is Azure Key Vault?).

 For more information about usage logging for Key Vault, see Azure Key Vault logging).

 For more information about using keys and secrets with Azure Key Vault, see About keys and secrets.

-If you have questions about Key Vault, visit the forums.
+If you have questions about Key Vault, visit the Microsoft Q&A question page.